UW-POLS503/2015/README.md

 - `READMDE.md` : you're reading it
 - `csl` : CSL style sheets used to format
 - `labs` : sources for the labs
+- `hw` : homework assignments (not the solutions - which are kept separate)
 - `lectures` : sources for the lectures
 - `notes` : Some notes about course development.
 Things that may or may not make it into more public facing parts of the course.
 - `pols_503_sp15.bib`: bibliography